jansppenrade2/Docker-Container-Updater/README.md

 - **📧 Notifications**: Stay informed with detailed email and telegram reports
 - **📜 Pre- and Post-Scripts Integration**: Integrate your own pre- and post-scripts to perform actions such as backing up configuration files or databases before any update and making adjustments to the container configuration after any update.

-> The default configuration has **test mode enabled**.
-Safety first 😉!
-After you've run your first test, checked for errors, and reviewed the generated Docker run commands, you can disable test mode in your configuration file *(see [Configuration](#configuration))*.

 ## Getting Started

 ### Choose your method